 Social and new media deliver marketing packaged as public relations efforts through influencer strategies.
 Influencers have carved out their niche with every target demographic, even children.

 A popular trend in the toy market is toy reviews featuring videos of kid influencers unpacking and playing with the featured item.
-There is ethical concern with this type of marketing, especially, when children are the target.
+There is an ethical concern with this type of marketing, especially, when children are the target.

 Integrated Marketing and PR Strategies